petersmittenaar/segmentation/README.md

 # Common segmentation algorithms and distance metrics
 There are many ways to divide your data into subgroups.
 This is a short overview of some of these methods, enriched with a few comments on each method.
 In the second table I list several methods of calculating pairwise distances between records in your data.

 There are many nuances to each of the methods described here - they are just a quick duckduckgo search away on stack overflow and myriad textbooks.
 Towards Data Science has [a great post with animations](https://towardsdatascience.com/the-5-clustering-algorithms-data-scientists-need-to-know-a36d136ef68).
+There are many interactive applications to see clustering in action, e.g. [Stanford class](http://stanford.edu/class/ee103/visualizations/kmeans/kmeans.html), or [ClusterEng](http://education.knoweng.org/clustereng) which can use your own data or sample (genomic) data.

+Lastly, real-world segmentation rarely looks like textbook examples.
+To quote [this excellent blogpost](http://joelcadwell.blogspot.com/2014/03/):

+> If there is variability in our data, a cluster analysis will yield partitions.
+Given a partitioning, a data analyst will magnify those differences by focusing on contrastive comparisons and assigning evocative names.
+Once we have names, especially if those names have high imagery, can we be blamed for the reification of minor distinctions?

 Name | Input | Particularly useful for | Pros | Cons | R function | Example
 -- | -- | -- | -- | -- | -- | --